-In early 2019, Fresnillo re-commenced drilling at Naranjillo and operated multiple drills during the year.
+During 2019, Fresnillo continued its third-year of drilling programs at Naranjillo with multiple drills operating.
 The objective of Fresnillo's 2019 drilling program was to continue exploration in the best vein intersections to better define the character and geometry of ore shoots, as well as to continue drilling structural extensions to locate new ore shoots.
-By the end of the third quarter, Fresnillo was largely finished with their drilling and was awaiting the completion of drill results.
-Once assays are complete, Plata Latina will request an updated copy of the Fresnillo drill hole database and review the results.
-From information to date, it is believed that 2019 drilling at Naranjillo continued to demonstrate the extent of a significant and complex epithermal vein system.
+Fresnillo completed drilling in the third quarter of 2019 and the assaying results continued to demonstrate the extent of a significant and complex epithermal vein system.